ColinMasucci/TechnicalGameDev/README.md

-    GameStart.h: header file for the start of the game, starts the game GridManager.h: header file for the grid system, used to calculate points with steps taken by players Marker.h: header file for the color trail, appears behind player or when an ability is used Player.h: header file for the player (NOTE: this has been scrapped, a dud, we are not using this and instead using PlayerPointTracker instead)
-    PlayerPointTracker.h: header file for the player, keeps tracks of player steps ScoreDisplay.h: header file for the score, converts steps to points Timer.h: header file for the timer, ends game once timer reaches 0
+    GameStart.h: header file for the start of the game, starts the game GridManager.h: header file for the grid system, used to calculate points with steps taken by players Marker.h: header file for the color trail, appears behind player or when an ability is used PlayerPointTracker.h: header file for the player, keeps tracks of player steps ScoreDisplay.h: header file for the score, converts steps to points Timer.h: header file for the timer, ends game once timer reaches 0